sharetribe/flex-docs/src/docs/ftw-routing/how-code-splitting-works-in-ftw/index.md

   those different code chunks (JS & CSS files) that the current page-load is going to need.

-  > In practice, the **renderApp** function wraps the app with
-  > _webExtractor.collectChunks_.
-With that the webExtractor can figure
-  > out all the relevant loadable calls that the server uses for the
-  > current page and therefore the web-versions of those chunks can be
-  > included to rendered pages through `<script>` tags.
+In practice, the **renderApp** function wraps the app with _webExtractor.collectChunks_.
+With that, the webExtractor can figure out all the relevant loadable calls that the server uses for the current page and therefore the web-versions of those chunks can be included to rendered pages through `<script>` tags.